 - Wash your hands before putting on your face covering.

 - Put it over your nose and mouth, and secure it under your chin.

 - Fit it snugly against the sides of your face.

 - Make sure you can breathe easily.

-- Wash your face covering after each use or, at the very least, daily.
+- Wash your cloth face coverings after each use.

 - Don’t use or share an unwashed face covering.

 - Don’t put your face covering under your chin, around your neck or up on your forehead.

 - Don’t touch your face covering, but if you do, wash your hands or use hand sanitizer.